The Employment Law Review: Norway

-Pursuant to Section 16-5 of the WEA, the former and the new employer must inform and consult the employees' representatives regarding the prospective transfer and certain specific topics.
+Pursuant to Section 16-5 of the WEA, both the former and new employers must inform and consult the employees' representatives regarding the prospective transfer and certain specific topics.
 The consultation and information obligations have to be carried out as early as possible.

-In addition, according to Section 16-6 of the WEA, both the new and former employer are obliged to inform the employees affected by the transfer of business as early as possible.
+In addition, according to Section 16-6 of the WEA, both the new and former employers are obliged to inform the employees affected by the transfer of business as early as possible.

 As most of the legislation that has been passed in 2020 in connection with the covid-19 pandemic has been made applicable for only a limited time, we expect several changes in the legislation relating to covid-19 measures.
 This includes most of the legislation mentioned in Section II.

 There are several employment-related cases set to be tried in 2021.
 Most notably, the Grefsenhjemmet case will be tried by the Supreme Court.
 This case concerns whether clauses in an expired CBA can nevertheless have individual effect for the employees.
 Even though the specific question is whether an addition to the salary for employees with a certain length of service has become an individual right pursuant to the expired CBA, the case potentially has a wider application.
 This is the first court case regarding what may constitute a wider principle regarding the after-effects of CBAs.